raml-org/raml-tutorial-08/tutorial.md

 Traits are typically used for operations such as pagination, searching, or filtering the method data.

-To delcare a trait, first we need to declare it at the top of our spec under the `traits` property:
+To declare a trait, first we need to declare it at the top of our spec under the `traits` property:

 ```yaml
 #%RAML 1.0